Rust Busters

 Of the options addressed in this article, electrolysis requires the greatest initial expense.
 However, once you’ve made the investment, that’s it.
 And, unlike the other chemical treatments, this plug-powered process is not temperature-sensitive, which is a plus when working in an unheated shop.

 Unfortunately, electrolysis isn’t suitable for tools with non-removable wooden or electronic parts.
 And despite some claims to the contrary, it doesn’t “reverse rust”.
 Lost steel is lost.
-When restoring plane and chisel blades, you’ll need to grind or hone any pits down to clean steel (see photo on page 33).
+When restoring plane and chisel blades, you’ll need to grind or hone any pits down to clean steel.

 We Have Met The Enemy, And He Is Rust...